 Well, the British government has significantly limited appeal rights for migrants who are willing to get their entry clearance or permission to remain in this country.
 The right to appeal under the points-based system has been eliminated, save in cases where it is claimed that a rejection violates the applicant’s human rights.

 If your UK visa application has been denied by the Home Office or UKVI, you may have the option to appeal the decision.
-And, if you appeal in the correct way, you may have been granted administrative review or full UK immigration appeal rights.
+And, if you appeal correctly, you may have been granted administrative review or full UK immigration appeal rights.

 The type of application that was made will determine whether you will be granted an appeal right or look for an alternative legal remedy, such as an administrative review.